A visual comparison of a clean and dirty diamond ring.

 Did you know that you need to keep your diamond engagement ring clean in order for it to maintain its sparkle?
 If you had been wearing your diamond jewelry regularly and noticed it had suddenly turned dull and lifeless, a dirty stone is likely the cause.

-In most cases, a diamond becomes dirty and cloudy looking due to grim and oil residues originating from fingers or skin contact.
+In most cases, a diamond becomes dirty and cloudy looking due to grime and oil residues originating from fingers or skin contact.
 As the muck builds up on the surface, it can severely hamper the diamond’s ability to transmit light properly.

 Note: even a thin film of oil on a diamond’s facet can completely change the angles in which light refracts and reflects; resulting in lower brilliance and sparkle.
 This is why keeping a diamond clean is so important!

 Step 1: Fill a small bucket or cup with warm water.
 The water should be lukewarm and not too hot for your hands to touch.
 Never use the sink basin with a blocked drain directly because you don’t want your treasured possessions to be accidentally washed down the drain.

 Step 2: Pour some detergent or hand soap into the warm water and mix well.
 You only need to use a very small amount of detergent to get the water slightly soapy.

 Step 3: Place your diamond in the soapy water to soak for roughly five minutes.
-This will give sufficient time for any built-up grim to breakdown and allow easy removal.
+This will give sufficient time for any built-up grime to breakdown and allow easy removal.

 Step 4: Fill a second bucket with warm water and add a small amount of ammonia-based glass cleaner.
 NEVER use chlorine based cleaners because they might chemically react with some jewelry metals.